patrickbirch/percona-server/doc/source/security/pam_plugin.rst

 Here are some of the benefits that Percona dialog plugin offers over the default one:

-  * It correctly recognizes whether PAM wants input to be echoed or not, while the default one always echoes the input on the user's console.
+  * the plugin correctly recognizes whether PAM wants input to be echoed or not, while the default one always echoes the input on the user's console.
-  * It can use the password which is passed to |MySQL| client via "-p" parameter.
+  * the plugin can use the password which is passed to |MySQL| client via "-p" parameter.
   * Dialog client `installation bug <http://bugs.mysql.com/bug.php?id=60745>`_ has been fixed.
   * This plugin works on |MySQL| and |Percona Server|.

 Percona offers two versions of this plugin:

   * Full PAM plugin called *auth_pam*.
 This plugin uses *dialog.so*.
 It fully supports the PAM protocol with arbitrary communication between client and server.
   * Oracle-compatible PAM called *auth_pam_compat*.
 This plugin uses *mysql_clear_password* which is a part of Oracle MySQL client.
-It also has some limitations, such as, it supports only one password input.
+The plugin  has some limitations, such as, the plugin supports only one password input.
 You must use ``-p`` option in order to pass the password to *auth_pam_compat*.

 These two versions of plugins are physically different.
 To choose which one you want used, you must use *IDENTIFIED WITH 'auth_pam'* for auth_pam, and *IDENTIFIED WITH 'auth_pam_compat'* for auth_pam_compat.